|8:00 a.m.||Registration & continental breakfast|

 Anti-money laundering and compliance with economic and trade sanctions are not traditional areas of focus for bank boards.
 However, failure to comply with AML rules and sanctions law can cause significant harm to a bank by way of fines and potential prosecution.
 This panel will discuss hot topics in AML, including beneficial ownership requirements, the confluence of cyber-security and AML, best practices for BSA compliance, and the FinCEN 2018 regulatory agenda.

-Regional Bank Earnings and Balance Sheet Management
+Regional Bank Earnings Environment

 With rates having never been this low for this long, there exists a generation of bankers and directors with little to no experience managing business in a rising rate cycle.
 In addition, many regional and large community banks continue to struggle with how to increase ROE in light of post-crisis capital requirements.
 This session will examine how banks can position themselves to take advantage of a rising rate environment while staying within their risk tolerance.
 Panelists will also discuss the key balance sheet constraints of capital and liquidity requirements, and how they influence business decisions and earnings.